holographicSol/SerialLink/SerialLink/README.txt

 Summary So Far:
 	More input.
 	More screen space for information/graphics (I am interested in information).
-	All but 2 PINs remain free on ESP32.
+	Only 2 PINs are used on ESP32.
 	And its fast! (calculate graphics on the ATMEGA itself, the serial to ATMEGA should command and populate data to be 	displayed).